ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-03-14 12:34 dwg - vpad.cpp and xmlrpc_inet_server.cpp now include
+diagnoseMethod.h and diagnoseRegister.h in order to make vpad and xmlrpc_inet_server more generic in order to allow support of multiple endpoints.

 2025-03-13 06:00 dwg - I have done a lot of work on prefs.cpp and prefs-action.cpp and webcolors.h.
 After login, you can click on Preferences and select the foreground and background colors for my css variables and a new